AdguardTeam/CodeGuidelines/Go/Go.md

 ##  <a href="#formatting" id="formatting" name="formatting">Formatting</a>

+ *  <a href="#li-9f87a6e3" id="li-9f87a6e3" name="li-9f87a6e3">§</a>
+    Consider putting empty lines between documented struct fields and interface methods to improve readability:

+    ```go
+    // FooConfig is the configuration for a single foo.
+    type FooConfig struct {
+            // ID is the unique ID of foo.
+            ID FooID

+            // Name is the human-readable name of this foo.
+            Name string

+            // Timeout is the timeout used for all frobulation operations
+            // performed by this foo.
+            Timeout time.Duration
+    }
+    ```

  *  <a href="#li-018bb84c" id="li-018bb84c" name="li-018bb84c">§</a>
     Decorate `break`, `continue`, `return`, and other terminating statements with empty lines unless it's the only statement in that block.